 Q. When will NTSE stage 1 result 2019 get announced?

-A. NTSE stage 1 is being announced separately by each State and UT between January-March, 2019.
-The result will release online in the form of merit list and you will have to search for your name and roll number in the list.
+A. NTSE stage 1 is being announced separately by each State and UT between January-April, 2019.
+The result is released online in the form of merit list and you have to search for your name and roll number in the list.

 Q. If, according to my calculation using the answer key, I achieve the qualifying score in MAT and SAT, will I qualify for stage 2?